BillBohan/NISC/README.md

 35. These addresses use the Ax registers as stack pointers.
 Postincremented read, Predecremented write.
 36. These addresses use the Ax registers as stack pointers.
 Preincremented read, Postdecremented write.
   - 00FF is the system stack used for Call and Relative Call when the AP gets pushed.
+37. There is only one register in the next 0x80 addresses.
+It gets CHOPped into pieces and put back together.
+38. CHOP may be used as a memory pointer by using this address.
+39. CHOP Low Half and Chop High Half are read and written here.
+They are in the low bits of a read.
+The high bits of the read are all zeroes.
+Only the low bits of a write are used.
+The high bits of the write are irrelevant and ignored.
+40. CHOP in 4 16-bit quarters.
+Upper bits are zeroes for read and don't care for write.
+41. CHOP 8 Bytes.
+42. CHOP 16 Nibbles (4 Bits each).
+43. CHOP Pairs of Bits.
+There are 32 of them.
+44. CHOP Bits, all 64 of them individually addressable.